PH2M/front-commerce-facebook-conversions-api/README.md

 How it works
 ------------
-Use the track Event and track Page of Front-Commerce for trigger an mutation who can sent the current track to the conversions API.
+Use the track Event and track Page of Front-Commerce to trigger a mutation that can send the current track to the conversions API.

 Licence